The Secret Mulroney Tapes

-The Secret Mulroney Tapes: Unguarded Confessions of a Prime Minister is a biography of former Canadian Prime Minister Brian Mulroney, by writer and former Mulroney confidant Peter C. Newman.
+The Secret Mulroney Tapes: Unguarded Confessions of a Prime Minister is a biography of former Prime Minister of Canada Brian Mulroney, by writer and former Mulroney confidant Peter C. Newman.

 The book was released by Random House Canada on September 12, 2005.

 Content and controversies of the book

 The book is based on hours of taped interviews, amounting to more than 7400 pages of transcripts, with Mulroney himself, family, friends, colleagues and contemporaries.

 In the book, Mulroney opens up his darkest secrets and his innermost thoughts.
-In the interviews, he proclaimed himself the greatest Prime Minister since John A. Macdonald, and claimed that Pierre Trudeau opposed the Meech Lake Accord to try to destroy him.
+In the interviews, he proclaimed himself the greatest prime minister since John A. Macdonald, and claimed that Pierre Trudeau opposed the Meech Lake Accord to try to destroy him.
 Mulroney claims that "Trudeau's contribution was not to build Canada but to destroy it, and I had to come in to save it."

 Mulroney describes his successor Kim Campbell as a "very vain person who blew the 1993 election because she was too busy screwing around with her Russian boyfriend" (Gregory Lekhtman), resulting in "the most incompetent campaign I've seen in my life."

 Campbell responded to the news by saying that Mulroney just wanted a "scapegoat who would bear the burden of his unpopularity".

 Mulroney's reaction

 Via a spokesman, Mulroney said he was "devastated" and "betrayed" by Newman.
 He went further, saying "I was reckless in talking with Peter C. Newman...
 This was my mistake and I'm going to have to live with it."
 Mulroney also said that most of the time he was not aware that his conversations were being recorded.
+Lawyer Julian Porter rebuts this claim, however: